davibarreira/gravel_analysis/README.md

 ## Report
 The *proposal.pdf* contains the Project Proposal.
-The actual project report is in the file *report.pdf*.
+The actual project report is the *report.pdf*.